Skip to main content

 Small Group Tuition in Woodlands: Why Class Size Matters

-Small group tuition of 3-6 students produces measurably better results than large classes because the tutor can watch each child's working in real time, catch the exact moment understanding breaks down, and correct it immediately.
+Small group tuition of 3-6 students enables better learning outcomes than large classes because the tutor can watch each child's working in real time, catch the exact moment understanding breaks down, and correct it immediately.
 At Ancourage Academy Vista Point in Woodlands, every class is capped at six students — a deliberate choice that prioritises learning over revenue.

 As a mathematics educator with over 10 years of experience, I have taught in every format — one-to-one, small groups, and large classes of 20 or more.
 The evidence is clear: small groups consistently produce the best outcomes for the widest range of students.